Nassim-Ddr/PopUp/README.md

 What is PopUp?
-  PopUp is my first game made using Unity, it's a simple 2D side scroller game where you have to shoot portals to pass throught levels.
+  PopUp is my first game made using Unity, it's a simple 2D side scroller game where you have to use portals to pass throught levels.

 How does it work?
   You can move by using the arrow keys (Or A and D), shoot portals with the right and left mouse click and when you step on a portal it teleports